 Answer – Scott B. Ullem: Yes.
 So I think we’re probably best positioned to talk about TAVR specifically rather than other sectors within health care.
 But it’s something we’re watching carefully for the diseases that we treat, such as severe aortic stenosis.
 This is not an elective procedure.
-It’s a procedure that is time sensitive, and patients need to care as soon as they can get it.
-And so we’re working with our hospital partners, with our physician partners to do everything we can to support cases and watching carefully as this disease starts to make its way into other geographies.
+It’s a procedure that is time-sensitive, and patients need to care as soon as they can get it.
+And so we’re working with our hospital partners, with our physician partners to do everything we can to support cases and watch carefully as this disease starts to make its way into other geographies.

 Biogen (3/2 – Cowen Conference Healthcare)

-Question – Philip M. Nadeau: One thing that we’ve all been focusing over the last week is COVID-19 and the potential disruptions to supply chains.
+Question – Philip M. Nadeau: One thing that we’ve all been focusing on over the last week is COVID-19 and the potential disruptions to supply chains.
 Can you remind us of your exposure to Asia?
 And maybe just generally what the redundancies in your supply chain, should there be further disruptions in Asia or worldwide?

 Answer – Michel Vounatsos: So we established — we have established a subsidiary in China last year.
 The exposure so far is really negligible, I will say, unfortunately.
 But we timed this increase for the company because I’m a strong supporter of China in terms of market and epidemiology, and it’s a great place to be.
-But versus the current crisis, supply chain is good.
+But versus the current crisis, the supply chain is good.
 So far, so good.

 Steris plc (3/2 – Raymond James Institutional Investors Conference)